 “Liking” a post is a standard means of saying you approve of or enjoy the content.
-Likes are a measure of how effective a post is and keep an eye on what gets more Likes to determine what kind of content is working.
+Likes are a measure of how effective a post is.
+Keep an eye on what gets more Likes to determine what kind of content is working.

 “Following” a page allows you to receive content from that page without having to be “friends” with the page owner.
 Your friends are people with personal pages, while businesses and organizations will have a page that differs from an individual page in a few crucial ways.

 There are two basic kinds of Facebook pages.
 A personal profile page and a sponsored or business page.
-As you can see from the image below of Facebook’s Create a Page screen when you make a non-personal page it requires some information about the purpose of the page.
+When you make a non-personal page, Facebook requires some information about the purpose of the page.

 Anatomy of a post:

 Facebook is the dominant social media platform.
 There are 2 billion active users on Facebook in 2017.
 2 billion!
-Yes, you’ll only ever reach a portion of those users, but even a small percent of 2 billion is a massive number of potential readers (for example, 0.01% of 2 billion is still 200,000).
+Yes, you’ll only ever reach a portion of those users.
+But even a percent of 2 billion is a massive number of potential readers (0.01% of 2 billion is still 200,000).